maksik997/PictureComparer/README.md

+Author: Maksymilian Strzelczak

 # WARNING!
 The library is not tested on a large scale, so be warned about that.
+It should work for few thousand images etc.

 # Usage of library for version `0.3` or later:
 It's straightforward.
 Only what you need to do is: